-The FDIC and NCUA recently released their reports of the second quarter health of the institutions they insure.
-They also released the 2017 Second Quarter Call Reports of all the insured institutions.
+The FDIC and NCUA recently released their reports of the fourth quarter health of the institutions they insure.
+They also released the 2017 Fourth Quarter Call Reports of all the insured institutions.
 We use these reports to derive our financial health grades for each institution.
-We have finished importing this data, and all of the health grades for banks and credit unions have been updated to reflect the June 30, 2017 reports.
+We have finished importing this data, and all of the health grades for banks and credit unions have been updated to reflect the December 31, 2017 reports.

 You can view the latest health ratings of your bank or credit union in our Bank Health Ratings page.
 This page also has a table of banks and credit unions ranked by Texas ratio, a standard financial health metric.

 In addition to the health grades, you can view how the banks and credit unions have changed in size in our table of the Largest Banks and Credit Unions by Assets.
 By default, the institutions are ranked by assets.
 Click on the column title and you can sort by total branches, number of states with branches, number of employees and number of customer accounts.
 Chase Bank continues to be the largest bank based on assets.
 As of December 31st, total assets were $2.14 trillion, which is up 2.71% from last year.
 Navy Federal continues to be the largest credit union with total assets of $90.57 billion, up by almost 12% from last year.
 If Navy Fed continues this growth, they may reach $100 billion in assets before this year ends.

 Here are a few of the noteworthy highlights from the FDIC press release on its Q4 report: